 The business folks want you to include that builder level (developer level) detail in your BRD documents for your business customers to sign off on.

-So what is business requirement versus a functional specification (software requirement specification).
+So what is a business requirement versus a functional specification (software requirement specification)?

 no amount of philosophical debate will solve this that problem